stfc/PSyclone/examples/nemo/README.md

 ## Example 5

 Extraction of kernel data.
-Using the tra_adv benchmark, this examples shows the extraction of kernel input- and output-data.
+Using the tra_adv benchmark, this example shows the extraction of kernel input- and output-data.